 Please note that E-A-T is not what you think of as a traditional ranking factor, but a guide on content optimization for us to influence the overall page quality rating a bit.

-Search engines want to award high rankings to content that comes from expert sources, is valuable for users, and optimized for semantic SEO.
+Search engines want to award high rankings to content that comes from expert sources, is valuable for users, and optimized for semantic search.
 Google's algorithm RankBrain examines how much users interact with your website page and, based on that, learns if your content matches their search intent.

 In plain English, search intent is the reason behind a user's search.
 If a user clicks to your page and spends a few minutes there, Google's algorithms see it as a signal the result matches a user's search intent, so it's valuable and worth ranking higher.